termanix/hackthebox/README.md

 # hacktheboxinvitecode
-This code is gives you a HackTheBox Invite Code
+This code is gives you a HackTheBox Invite Code, enjoy with that